oliveiradan0/manjaro-custom/README.md

 # manjaro-custom
-Custom iso profiles for Manjaro
+Custom iso profiles for Manjaro for personal use and fun.